OpenIxia/nas-cloud-demo/cloudlens/AWS_CL_Fargate.md

 cp terraform.tfvars_template terraform.tfvars
 ````

-Edit `terraform.tfvars` to define AWS Region and other parameters for your environment.
+Edit `terraform.tfvars` to specify an AWS Region and other parameters for your environment.
 Please keep `ProjectTag` and `UserLoginTag` around 8 symbols to avoid running into AWS limitations for length on object names.
 The playbook would create objects with names derived from these parameters as follows:

 * VPC: `<UserLoginTag>_<ProjectTag>_VPC_<RegionTag>`,
 * EKS Fargate Cluster: `<UserLoginTag>_<ProjectTag>_K8S_EKS_CLUSTER_<RegionTag>`,